Belfast City Break

 #4 Black Taxi Tour

-The world famous Black Taxi Tour is an ideal way to find out all about the city’s history including the famous murals of Belfast and other visitor highlights like Queen’s University, Titanic Quarter and more.
-Tour costs £10 each, please note prices quoted are for 3-6 passengers.
+The world famous Belfast Black Taxi Tour is an ideal way to find out all about the city’s history including the famous murals of Belfast and other visitor highlights like Queen’s University, Titanic Quarter and more.
+See here for a list of options.

 #5 All aboard the SS Nomadic